dvdzkwsk/react-reformed/README.md

 )(YourFormComponent)
 ```

 If you want to persist your form in Redux over time, you don't even need `reformed`.
-By following its pattern of simple model setters, you can just fulfill the same interface with `connect` and have a redux-ified form without importing another entire library.
-And if you switch to something else down the road you won't need to unreduxify the form, just its container.
+By following its pattern of simple model setters, you can just fulfill the same interface with `connect` and have a redux-ified form without needing a redux-specific form library (or any other framework/implementation).
+The best part is, if you switch to something else down the road you won't need to unreduxify the form, just its container.

 ```js
 connect(